g-mero/esday/docs/plugins/locale.md

 # Locale

 Locale extends `esday` to support locales.
-The locale to use can be loaded from the corresponding locale file.
+The locale to use can be loaded from the corresponding locale file ([list of supported locales](../locales/locales.md)).

+**Note**: the name of the locale (e.g. used for setting the locale) is case sensitive.

 ## Method signatures
 For esday (`esday`)